 Is your business at risk from prosecution by the Environment Agency?

+Business risk management is a consideration that you should be taking seriously.
 The Environment Agency (EA) is coming down hard on businesses for non-compliance against current regulations in place.
 In 2017-2018, prosecutions were made against 22 top officers of companies with fines ranging between thousands and millions of pounds.
 Whilst the number of prosecutions is falling, the fine amount is rising rapidly and non-compliance with the EA could put a serious financial strain on you and your business.

 Additionally, the financial cost may not just end at any fines issued by the EA.
 If your prosecution has resulted in fallen shares or your entity has entered into administration, this could also trigger claims made by investors against your directors and officers.